Education and qualifications:

 Can you describe a typical working day?

 The day usually includes programming and budget managing, risk assessment approvals, problem solving, creating/managing programmes, liaison with land owners, issuing subcontractor work schedules and purchase orders, organising/carrying out scheme handovers, attending pre-start and programme meetings and overseeing site activities.
 I manage a dedicated team who share their knowledge with landowners on the benefits of the rock dust.

 Are there any particular challenges or unusual aspects to your role?

-Running a programme that can change at any moment, due to unforeseen issues, is a challenge, as you have to try to find solutions.
+Running a programme that can change at any moment, due to unforeseen issues, is a challenge as you have to try to find solutions.
 It’s also important to get people to communicate.
 I am a Mental Health First Aider within the business, so need to ensure I can make time for people in need.

 What do you find most enjoyable about your job?

 I really enjoy the pressure and feel a great deal of satisfaction when things turn out well; when projects are delivered and everything is on the ground – even more so on complex projects.
 I work with a great team of people who support each other through every level within the business.
 That also makes you want to work hard and succeed in what you are trying to achieve.
 I also really enjoy meeting landowners as they help to grow my knowledge of farming.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?